Green Clay Powder (Illite clay) 200g

 When you look at the different types of healing clays, you can’t help but notice that each clay is unique in its structure and how it reacts to the body.

 Clay also has a wide range of colors, such as red, brown, green, white and blue.
-White and green clays are used internally while brown, red, yellow and blue clays are used externally.
+White and green clays are used internally and externally, while brown, red, yellow and blue clays are used only externally.
 What I love about healing clays is that they can be used with other forms of treatment.

 Here are a few guidelines for safe and effective use: